JulieMontoya/BCP_design/sideways/README.md

 preserving the processor status word, accumulator and X and Y registers before and afterwards.

+Otherwise the code is unaltered save for repositioning in memory.
+The maths library component is position-sensitive, so it begins offset after the loader code.

+Note that the input disc image used for building it is slightly dodgy: the contents of L.MINVARS are only partly correct.
+Workspace variables are fine, but entry points are wrong.
+Fortunately, the test program is only using one entry point.

-It almost works in MODE 1 on a Model B; but too much space is taken up by not-strictly-necessary variables to allow the design to fit into memory as well.  _I have a plan in mind to be able to put the design_ _into sideways RAM, by copying it through screen memory.
-EORing an_ _address between &8000 and &8FFF with &C000 gives an address between_ _&4000 and &7FFF, which will be within screen memory; we can use this_ _for OSFILE calls and not have to worry about DFS being paged in, and_ _we have to redraw the screen anyway after a design is loaded.
-Some_ _display corruption is a fair price to pay, if BCP can be made to run_ _in MODE 1 on a Model B with sideways RAM._
+_It almost works in MODE 1 on a Model B; but too much space is taken up_ _by not-strictly-necessary variables to allow the design to fit into_ _memory as well._

+It works in MODE 1 on a Model B!
+At least, it works if the stub is placed at &2E00 just below the MODE 1 screen memory, an abridged variables file is used and the design fuile is only &800 bytes.

+It ought to be possible to free a bit more space by moving the design data into sideways RAM.
+This obviously will require it to be copied through a buffer in main RAM for loading and saving; but we can use screen memory for this purpose, and just redraw the design afterwards.
+Some temporary display corruption is a fair price to pay, if BCP can be made to run in MODE 1 on a Model B with sideways RAM.

+Starting the design data at &B000 will allow 4KB for our design; and if we EOR addresses from &B000-&BFFF with &C000, we map onto &7000-&7FFF, at the end of screen RAM.
+Special versions of the SAVE and LOAD commands will need to be created to take care of copying the design data from sideways RAM pre-SAVE and back post-LOAD.

+The next step will be to compare the minimal changes that have been made against the original code, and create a common set of source files from which it is possible to build either the "normal" or the "sideways RAM" versions of BCP.

+It might even be possible to fit the photoplotter font into the ROM image, along with code to generate text on screen in the photoplotter font instead of the BBC's font.

 ## THE SELF-LOADER